michalrus/git-hooks-code-autoformat/README.md

 1. Take a look at the existing formatters above.
 2. Create `autoformat/NAME.patterns` file containing a regular expressions—1 per line—matching all file names to be treated with your `NAME` formatter.
 3. Create `autoformat/NAME` executable script.
 It might be called several times, but always with one argument, an absolute path to a file to format.
 When formatting, you've got to **modify this file in place**.
+4. If you want to abort the commit, print an error message and exit from the formatter with a non-zero exit code.

 Known problems
 --------------